 It is important to obtain in advance the correct visa that gives you the right to work in Mexico.
 Work permits and residence visas are easy to obtain if you can demonstrate that the relevant skills and experience are in short supply within Mexico.

-Foreigners with a visitor status can have a company they want to work for apply for a Mexican work permit with the National Institute of Migration (Instituto Nacional de Migración - INM).
-While the application is processed, visitors may stay in Mexico until they receive information from INM that they may collect the permit at the consulate of they home country.
+Foreigners with a visitor status can have a company they want to work to apply for a Mexican work permit with the National Institute of Migration (Instituto Nacional de Migración - INM).
+While the application is processed, visitors may stay in Mexico until they receive information from INM that they may collect the permit at the consulate of the home country.
 Then such visitors have to leave Mexico and collect the permit in the home country.
 Only after that, they can apply for a residence visa.

-If you are interested in work in Mexico check for details on the Mexico Work Permit page.
+If you are interested in work in Mexico check for details on the Mexico work permit page.

 For further information about the Mexico visa, contact the Mexican embassy or consulate where you reside